Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 </details>

 <details>
 <summary>What Views to choose.
-3 step principle: Build Stakeholders table, Combine Views (rule of thumb), Prioritize documentation</summary>
+3 step principle: Build Stakeholders table, Combine Views (rule of thumb), Prioritize documentation.
+Part 1</summary>

   ## Stakeholders table
   * PS: It's also important to include at least one Model, one C&C diagrams to your documentation.